chef-boneyard/inspec-aws-old/docs/resources/aws_iam_root_user.md

 ### have_access_key

-The `have_access_keys` matcher tests if the AWS root user has at least one access key.
+The `have_access_key` matcher tests if the AWS root user has at least one access key.

     it { should have_access_key }